EluciusFTW/Bingo/README.md

 All flags are independently useable (but may restrict each other, e.g., you can't draw more numbers than are available) and combinable.

-For more information, just call
+For more information, just run
 ```PS
 .\Bingo.exe run -h
 ````